akazad13/akazad13.github.io/_posts/2025-02-14-SOLID-Principles-with-Examples.md

 ## **L →** **Liskov Substitution**

-This principle states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
+This principle states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness.
 That means a subclass should completely adhere to the behavior expected by the superclass.
-The Liskov Substitution Principle encourages a design where subclasses are substitutable for their base classes.
+The Liskov Substitution Principle encourages a design in which subclasses are substitutable for their base classes.

-When a **child** Class cannot perform the same actions as its **parent** Class, this can cause bugs.
+Bugs occur when a **child** Class cannot perform the same actions as its **parent** Class.

-The **child** Class should be able to process the same requests and deliver the same result as the **parent** Class or it could deliver a result that is of the same type.
+The **child** Class should be able to process the exact requests and deliver the same result as the **parent** Class, or it could provide a result of the same type.

 ### Violating LSP